 Following a Bachelor of Music degree with the highest marks in Violin Performance at Conservatorio Luisa D'Annunzio in Pescara (2012), Simone moved to the United Kingdom to pursue his postgraduate studies in early music and focus on historical performance practice with world leading experts such as Rachel Podger, Simon Standage and Nicolette Moonen, graduating with a Master of Arts with Distinction in Historical Performance from the Royal Academy of Music in London (2016) and a Postgraduate Diploma with Distinction in Historical Performance from the Royal Welsh College of Music and Drama in Cardiff (2017).

-A sought-after soloist, chamber musician and orchestral player, Simone has performed with Il Pomo d'Oro (appearing also as soloist), Ensemble Diderot, Arcangelo, La Nuova Musica, Brecon Baroque, Collegium 1704, Orchestra of the Age of Enlightenment, Holland Baroque, Dutch Baroque Orchestra, Musica Poetica, Devon Baroque, Rejouissance, Ensemble Symphosium, Ensemble Locatelli, Talenti Vulcanici of Pietà de Turchini, Theresia Youth Orchestra and led groups such as Oxford Bach Soloists, Eboracum Baroque, Welsh Camerata, Ensemble Corte Armonica, Badinerie Baroque Orchestra of the Royal Welsh College of Music and Drama and the Royal Academy of Music Baroque Orchestra.
+A sought-after soloist/recitalist, chamber musician and orchestral player, Simone has performed with Il Pomo d'Oro (appearing also as soloist), Ensemble Diderot, Arcangelo, La Nuova Musica, Brecon Baroque, Collegium 1704, Orchestra of the Age of Enlightenment, Holland Baroque, Dutch Baroque Orchestra, Musica Poetica, Devon Baroque, Rejouissance, Ensemble Symphosium, Ensemble Locatelli, Talenti Vulcanici of Pietà de Turchini, Theresia Youth Orchestra and led groups such as Oxford Bach Soloists, Eboracum Baroque, Welsh Camerata, Ensemble Corte Armonica, Badinerie Baroque Orchestra of the Royal Welsh College of Music and Drama and the Royal Academy of Music Baroque Orchestra.
 He has worked with many of the world's leading early music specialists such as Rachel Podger, Reinhard Goebel, Giovanni Antonini, Vaclav Luks, Masaaki Suzuki, Jonathan Cohen, Johannes Pramsohler, Maxim Emelyanychev and Chiara Banchini.

 Simone had the privilege to perform at the Royal Albert Hall (London) for BBC Proms, the Lincoln Centre (New York City), New England Conservatory (Boston), Thomaskirche (Leipzig), Wigmore Hall and St. John's Smith Square (London), Gulbenkian (Lisbon), Muziekgebouw (Amsterdam), Kölner Philarmonie (Cologne), St. David’s Hall (Cardiff), Ettlingen Palace (Germany), Musica Antiqua Bruges (Belgium), Festival Oude Muziek Utrecht (The Netherlands) and Stockholm Early Music Festival.
 He took part in the world premiere recording of Johann Sebastian Bach’s "St. John Passion" translated and adopted into Welsh language which aired on TV channel S4C on Good Friday 2017 and appeared as a guest on an episode of the BBC Radio Wales “Arts Show” as well as performed live on BBC Radio 4 with his own ensemble FIGO.
 Simone has recorded discs with Collegium 1704, Arcangelo and Allabastrina Choir and Consort.